Angel2367716/TriviaGame/pseudocode.md

         v).correctAnswer✅
         vi)plus closing html header element✅
-    d)create a way to send the player to the results screen if it is the final question or to the next question *use same code from 10.d.i
+    d)create a way to send the player to the results screen if it is the final question or to the next question *use same code from 10.d.i ✅
     <!--move to 8-->

 8)Work on results method
-    a)clear the interval
+    a)clear the interval✅
-    b)create a message after the player finishes the game -subwrapper jquery selector, html, "all done" message in a header format c)create a way to tell the player what the correct score was i)subwrapper jquery selector
+    b)create a message after the player finishes the game✅ -subwrapper jquery selector, html, "all done" message in a header format c)create a way to tell the player what the correct score was ✅ i)subwrapper jquery selector  ✅
-        ii)append
+        ii)append✅
-        iii)correct string
+        iii)correct string✅
-        vi)plus game dot correct
+        vi)plus game dot correct✅
-    d)create a way to tell the player what the incorrect score was i)subwrapper jquery selector
+    d)create a way to tell the player what the incorrect score was ✅ i)subwrapper jquery selector✅
-        ii)append
+        ii)append✅
-        iii)incorrect string
+        iii)incorrect string✅
-        vi)plus game dot incorrect
+        vi)plus game dot incorrect✅
     e)create a way for unaswered questions
         i)add a new property called unasnwered <!--place it on step 3-->
         ii)go to timeUP function and add the unAnswered property <!--game.unanswered++-->